cli1337/flomark/COMPLETE-SETUP-GUIDE.md

 ### Common Issues

 **502 Bad Gateway**
-→ Backend not running: `pm2 restart flomark-backend`
+→ Backend not running: `sudo systemctl restart flomark-backend`

 **404 Not Found**
-→ Frontend not built: `cd frontend && pnpm build`
+→ Frontend not built or web server misconfigured

 **WebSocket Not Working**
-→ Check proxy config in web server
+→ Check proxy config in web server (Upgrade headers)

 **File Upload Fails**
-→ Check file size limits and permissions
+→ Check file size limits and storage permissions

+**Database Connection Failed**
+→ Verify DATABASE_URL in .env and database is running

+**Rate Limit Hit**
+→ Wait for the cooldown period or adjust limits in rate-limit.middleware.js

 ---